Helping Refugees Reclaim Right to Education

 Expanding to Universities and Employers

 Building a community of support for Article 26 Backpack.
 The Backpack is a revolutionary tool for inclusion.
-Universities and employers in particular have a critical to play in building a community of support for the Backpack (and Backpackers) through their willingness to encourage its use.
+Universities and employers in particular have a critical role to play in building a community of support for the Backpack (and Backpackers) through their willingness to encourage its use.
 Currently, UC Davis, in collaboration with Indiana University, AUB, and AACRAO, is developing a policy on accepting and using the Article 26 Backpack and its contents in admissions decisions.

 Likewise, employers could use the Backpack to identify and recruit highly-skilled employees.
 A Digital Compass for the Backpack The Compass is a planned addition to the digital platform of the Backpack.
 Using machine learning, it will be the engine with which to safely, securely, and efficiently connect Backpack users to professional resources—a process which is vital to furthering their educational and career goals.